 The predominant archaeological monuments within the environs of the N8 roadway are ringforts or enclosure sites.
 Indeed, these monuments were the most common settlement type in the Early Medieval period, with around 30,000 examples identified.
 Ringforts are usually situated on gentle slopes with good views of the surrounding countryside.
 Ringforts appear as a circular area defined by banks and external ditches and excavation often reveals the remains of dwelling houses within their interior.
 Many of the ringforts within the RMP files appear to fit into the average size associated with these monuments of around 30-40m in diameter.
 The banks are generally constructed of earth except in stony areas where they may be constructed of stone.
 Most ringforts are enclosed by a single bank but it is also quite common for them to have two sets of banks (a 'bivallate' ringfort) or even three ('trivallate').
-The land in this area of Cork is generally of good quality and this, therefore means that a high number of ringforts have been partially or completely destroyed

-Although they can have a dispersed distribution in the landscape, they are occasionally found in pairs or clusters or even joined together to form a 'conjoined ringfort'.
-Within this study area, the ringforts listed in the Record of Monuments and Places are mostly in pairs or clusters with a number associated with souterrrains.
+The land in this area of Cork is generally of good quality and this, therefore means that a high number of ringforts have been partially or completely destroyed ringforts listed in the Record of Monuments and Places are mostly in pairs or clusters with a number associated with souterrains.
 Souterrains are man-made structures composed of a chamber or a number of chambers linked by narrow passages and entered from ground level by a narrow, often concealed opening.
 They are often found within ringforts and date predominantly to the Early Christian period.
 There are two possible explanations as to the function of these features, namely as storage or a place of refuge.
 A survey of souterrains in Cork showed three main types of design, all of which are present in East Cork (McCarthy 1983, 100-105).